Methodology: Statistical Model

 We generate our Statistical Risk Assessment with a statistical modeling approach involving five steps:

 As of the 2017–18 assessment, the “winning” algorithm in our tests, which we employ, is a logistic regression model with “elastic-net” regularization.
-We feed a set of about 38 variables into this machine learning algorithm, which essentially looks for patterns in the data, and identifies how these variables or potential “risk factors” are related to the onset of mass killing.
-Based on the model, factors associated with greater risk of mass killing include history of mass killing, political killings that are frequently approved of or incited by top leaders of government, coup attempts within the last five years, inequality in civil liberties by geographic region, large population size, restrictions on religious freedom, high battle-related deaths, and high infant mortality rate.
+We feed over 30 variables into this machine learning algorithm, which essentially looks for patterns in the data, and identifies how these variables or potential “risk factors” are related to the onset of mass killing.
+Based on the model, factors associated with greater risk of mass killing include inequality in civil liberties by geographic region, large population size, history of mass killing, high infant mortality rate, coup attempts within the last five years, political killings that are frequently approved of or incited by top leaders of government, high battle-related deaths, and power that is monopolized by some social groups.
 You can find the model coefficients on each constituent variable via our GitHub repository.

 How accurate is the model?